camillesharp/cs260-startup/README.md

 ## HTTPS, TLS, and Web Certificates
 Using Vim I was able to ssh into my server and create a secure domain.

-# HTML Original Deliverable
-I created the four main pages of my application.
-I used several different HTML tags.
-I learned a lot about how to use GitHub.
-I also learned how to deploy to my server.

 # HTML Deliverable (Rewritten)
 For this deliverable I built out the structure of my application using HTML.